atlas by clearpeople

 16 March 2023

-For large and small businesses alike, having access to all company data in a centralised place makes day-to-day business operations easier and enhances company-wide collaboration.
+For large and small businesses alike, having access to all company data in a centralized place makes day-to-day business operations easier and enhances company-wide collaboration.
 This is known as knowledge management (KM), and KM is becoming increasingly useful as companies take their workforce digital.

 But if knowledge management seems confusing - don't fret.
 We’re going to explore the various elements of knowledge management, its key purposes, and go into detail on how knowledge management works.
 We’re going to cover KM’s benefits, its key components, challenges and best practices and take a look at what makes a KM system effective for a digital workplace.